asur-pbs/Media-Downloader/README.md

 ## How to use
-Download the script from release section.
+Download the script from <a href="https://github.com/asur-pbs/Media-Downloader/releases">release</a> section.
 Unzip it in anywhere.
-Installed the beloq requirements.
+Installed the below requirements.
 Run it.

 ## Install requirments